BFarkascode/STM32_SDIO_Fatfs/README.md

 # STM32_SDIO_Fatfs
-Bare metal project to implement Fatfs using an SDIO interface on a STM32_F405RG Feather board.
+Bare metal project to implement Fatfs using an SDIO interface on an Adafruit STM32_F405RG Feather board.

 ## General description
 Ohh boy…